 If you’re going to perform to your full potential, then you need to make sure that your priorities – your needs and wants – are met.

 Don’t wait for someone else to recognize what you need.
 You might wait forever!
 Take the initiative and start to identify the things that you want now.
 Then, set goals so that you can achieve them.
-(Related: 5 Ways to Adopt Proactive Mindset while Working From Home)
+(Related: What is Proactive Thinking?
+How to Be Proactive?)

 Find ways to make requests that avoid sacrificing others’ needs while standing up for yourself.
 Remember, you want people to help you, and asking for things in an overly aggressive or pushy way is likely to put them off doing this and may even damage your relationship.